ryanrocks462/FunKiiU/README.md

 `python FunKiiU.py -title 000500001012be00 -onlinekeys`

-which gives you everything, taking the key from *theykeysite*, if the key exists
+which gives you everything, taking the key from https://wiiu.titlekeys.com, if the key exists

 **you will need signature patches to play this**